ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections_without_release_branches.rst

 .. code:: bash

-   git checkout DEFAULT_BRANCH
+   git checkout main
-   git pull --rebase upstream DEFAULT_BRANCH
+   git pull --rebase upstream main

 15. Add an annotated tag to the release commit with the collection version.
 Pushing this tag to the ``upstream`` repository will make Zuul publish the collection on `Ansible Galaxy <https://galaxy.ansible.com/>`_.